Starbow

 Aero Surveys Limited, which traded as Starbow, was a privately owned airline in Ghana that operated from 2012 till 2017.

 It operated scheduled services beginning in 2012, but suspended all operations following an accident involving one of its ATR 72-500s in November 2017.

 History

 Origins and rebranding

 The company was originally incorporated in October 1997 as Aero Surveys Limited and later rebranded its activities as Air Shuttle.
 It operated two Embraer EMB 110 Bandeirante aircraft for domestic charters and air taxi services, gaining its Air Operator's Certificate (AOC), in August 2009.

 In 2011, the ownership of the airline changed, which resulted in a further rebranding to a new commercial name, Starbow, with regional flights in mind.
 A communication and recruitment campaign was launched and two 94 seat BAe 146-300 jet aircraft were acquired for scheduled domestic passenger services.

-Starbow began domestic flights out of Kotoka International Airport on 26 September 2011, serving Kumasi and Tamale.
+Starbow began domestic flights out of Accra International Airport on 26 September 2011, serving Kumasi and Tamale.
 The aircraft offered both business and economy class seating.
 Starbow added its 3rd destination on 8 November 2011, with return flights to Takoradi from its Accra base.